Romancero (TV series)

-Romancero is a Spanish supernatural horror television series created by Fernando Navarro and MANSON based in a original idea of Karina Kolokolchykova for Amazon Prime Video.
+Romancero is a Spanish supernatural horror television series created by Fernando Navarro and MANSON based on an original idea of Karina Kolokolchykova for Amazon Prime Video.

 Plot

 Set in Andalusia, the plot tracks two kids (Cornelia and Jordán) on the run during a nightmarish night.

 Production

 The series is a 100 Balas (The Mediapro Studio) production.
 Shooting locations in the province of Almería included the municipalities of El Ejido, Níjar, and Tabernas whilst footage was also shot in the Portland Valderribas quarry in Madrid.
 The series consists of 6 episodes featuring an average runtime of about 30 minutes.

 Release

 The series had a presentation at the 56th Sitges Film Festival on October 13, 2023.
 It was released by Amazon Prime Video on 3 November 2023.